RusselCS/NB-DNS-DOCS/shopping-list.md

 Barrier [Support] Negates the next time you take damage.
 Repair [Support | Near] Fix a broken structure.
 GhostSeed [Hazard | Near] Throws a seed that spreads the element of the last enemy you deleted.

+**1000z:**
+Insert [Support | Close] Creates a large amount of an ally's element.
+(Slow)
+CrystalBlade [Blade | 2 Damage | Close] A gleaming crystal blade.
+Can instead be used to reveal & stun Near invisible targets.
+YamatoRush [Wave | 2 Damage | Near] Spear soldiers rush!
+Spend 1 Bravery: upshift the defense or have the soldiers linger after.
+Redecorator [Summon | Near] Every player names a simple piece of household furniture/decor that appears around you.
+PaladinSword [Blade | 2 Damage | Close] Can instead be used to defend a Close ally, reducing the damage to them by 2.
+DiceBomb [Thrown | X Damage | Near] A randomized attack!
+X=Roll 2d6, use the lowest value as your damage.
+ZeroKnuckle [Impact | 3 Damage | Close] If you delete an enemy with this, you can use their element for a downshifted Affinity roll.
+(Slow)
+Mole [Summon | Close] Summons a mole which digs a tunnel to a simple, nearby destination.
+(Slow)
+StickyStick [Thrown | 2 Damage | Near] Tosses a 10-foot pole.
+Sticks to whatever it hits; difficult to break.
+(Awkward)

+**1500z:**
+GoldFist [Impact | 2 Damage | Close] If this deletes the target, their body turns to Zenny (150z per point of Max HP).
+(Awkward)
+Poltergeist [Wave | 2x2 Damage | Near] Pick 2 large objects in range that aren't stuck to a surface; they slam into the target.
+(Dangerous)
+CashFlow [Wave | 2 Damage | Near] A tidal wave of fake wealth!
+Spend 200z to make this chip usable again.
+(Awkward)

+NaviCust Programs
+---

+**500z:**
 BaRecycle [1 EB] - You can turn shield chips (Barrier, IronShield) into your element after summon.
 Brand [1 EB] - You can mark anything with your symbol.
 This mark acts like a hand-sized sticker.
 ContentAware [1 EB] - When you meet someone new, you can find their latest public social media post.